 - circulating tumor cells and circulating tumor DNA

-Clinical trials for treatment of metastatic breast cancer are ongoing.
+Clinical trials for treating metastatic breast cancer are ongoing.
 If you’d like to participate in a clinical trial, ask your doctor for more information.

 It’s important to remember there’s no one-size-fits-all treatment for metastatic cancer.
-By working closely with your oncology team, you’ll be able to choose treatments specific to your needs.
+By working closely with your healthcare team, you’ll be able to choose treatments specific to your needs.

-Unlike earlier stage breast cancers, your treatment may go on indefinitely.
-Many people with metastatic cancer find comfort in support groups where they can talk with others who have metastatic cancer.
-There are also national and regional organizations that can assist you with household chores, driving you to treatment, or helping with expenses.
+There are also national and regional organizations that can assist you with your daily needs, like household chores, driving you to treatment, or helping with expenses.

-Some risk factors, like genetic mutations, gender, and age, are beyond your control.
-That said, there are some actions that you can take to reduce your risk of developing breast cancer.
-These include:
+Some risk factors, like genetic mutations, gender, and age, can’t be controlled.
+But there are some things you can do to reduce your risk for developing breast cancer.

 - engaging in regular exercise